Although becoming increasingly difficult, we still might see the very rare White-speckled Laughingthrush. Photo: Alistair Benn

 Days 3-4: Today we’ll head south from Mangshi to Ruili.
 Known as the home of the Dai ethnic group, Ruili is bordered on three sides by Myanmar and is a large, prosperous border settlement.
 The import of gems, jade ware and jadeite from neighbouring Myanmar have helped create China’s largest jewel market.
 Many of the low lying ridges immediately around Ruili are still also cloaked in good quality forest and with two days here we’ll concentrate on finding some of this area’s specialities.
 These include the likes of Jerdon’s Baza, Pin-tailed Green Pigeon, Brown Wood Owl, Stripe-breasted Woodpecker, Black-throated and Rufous-necked Laughingthrushes, Scarlet-faced Liocichla, Pale-footed Bush Warbler as well as both Pale-billed (previously Lesser Rufous-headed) and Greater Rufous-headed Parrotbills.
 With a bit of luck we might also come across a Hodgson’s Frogmouth or a Spot-throated Babbler.
 Nights in Ruili.

 Days 6-7: Spending two full days around the tiny border settlement, we’ll have ample time to see many of the area’s lower elevation ornithological delights.
 Some, such as Grey Peacock-pheasant and Spot-bellied Eagle Owl, are genuinely rare and decidedly elusive but others, hopefully including Black-tailed Crake, Grey-headed Parakeet, Blue-bearded Bee-eater, Pale-headed Woodpecker, Collared Treepie, Red-billed and perhaps even Coral-billed Scimitar Babblers, Rufous-capped and Yunnan Fulvettas are less so.
 The forests here abound with birds and in our quest to see a representative sample of them, we’ll explore a couple of forest trails and a small reserve not very far from our hotel.
 This is the best area in the whole of China for seeing species such as Oriental Pied, Great and Wreathed Hornbills, White-hooded Babbler, Golden-crested and Collared Mynas and Vinous-breasted Starling as well as both Sapphire and Hill Blue Flycatchers.
-At times Myanmar will only be a stone’s throw away, and the river where we’ll look for Ibisbill is actually the border, so we’re sure to add species to our embryonic Myanmar list as we go.
+At times Myanmar will only be a stone’s throw away, and the river we’ll bird along is actually the border, so we’re sure to add species to our embryonic Myanmar list as we go.

-Day 8: After a final morning at Nabang we’ll drive onto Tengchong, an area famed for its mild climate, its ancient volcanoes and geothermal springs.
+Day 8: After a final morning at Yingjiang we’ll drive onto Tengchong, an area famed for its mild climate, its ancient volcanoes and geothermal springs.
 Tengchong also played an important role during the Second World War when Allied pilots flew sorties over ‘the hump’, resupplying Chinese forces fighting the Japanese.
 We’ll spend the night in a comfortable hotel in Tengchong.

 Day 9: We may be woken by the attractive song of Black-breasted Thrush - the first of a handful of Tengchong specialities that we’ll spend the morning searching for.
 A pleasant bird-thronged park holds our other targets - Mountain Bamboo Partridge, the localised Brown-winged Parrotbill and Slender-billed Oriole along with other species and we’ll spend several hours here before heading on to Baihualing.